IU (entertainer): 2019–2021: Hotel del Luna, Love Poem and Lilac

+2022–2024: Broker, The Winning and first world tour

 IU's first project of 2022 was the collaborative single "Ganadara" with Jay Park, which peaked at number one on both the Gaon Digital Chart and the Billboard K-pop Hot 100.
-Her first documentary, Pieces:29th Winter, was scheduled to release on March 16 but was later postponed to March 23.
+Her first documentary, Pieces: 29th Winter, was scheduled to release on March 16 but was later postponed to March 23.

 The following month, IU starred in the film Broker, playing single mother So-young, who initially decides to leave her newborn at a baby box but later changes her mind and tries to retrieve her child.
 Director Hirokazu Kore-eda choose to cast IU after seeing her moving performance in My Mister (2018), as he felt that she was the only actress who could embody So-young's character.
-Broker was chosen to compete for the Palme d'Or, and its premiere was held at the 75th Cannes Film Festival.
 Film critic Ben Rolph praised IU's performance, writing that "it is K-pop singer-turned actor Lee Ji-eun who leads the ensemble down its path of brilliance as she performs her heart out, she is the soul of the film."
 The performance earned her a nomination for Best New Actress at the 27th Chunsa International Film Festival.

-On July 27, 2022, it was announced that IU would hold a concert, The Golden Hour: Under the Orange Sun, at the Seoul Olympic Stadium on September 17 and 18, becoming the first Korean female artist to perform there.
+On September 17 and 18, IU held a concert, The Golden Hour: Under the Orange Sun, at the Seoul Olympic Stadium, becoming the first Korean female artist to perform there.